Menu Close

 we often can't tell or don't know when we're burning out but it's good to know the signs of when it could be happening

-Burnout is a complex condition arising from work related, personal and lifestyle factors gradually accumulating over time.
-Prolonged exposure to chronic stress leads to physical, emotional and mental exhaustion.
-It’s not just feeling tired or stressed temporarily – it’s a deep-seated and debilitating condition that can affect every aspect of an individual’s life and overall wellbeing.
+Burnout is a phenomenon that builds up over time, triggered by a combination of work-related, personal and lifestyle factors.
+Prolonged exposure to stress leads to physical, emotional and mental exhaustion.
+It’s more than just feeling temporarily tired or stressed; it can affect every aspect of a person’s life and wellbeing.

-It doesn’t go away independently and can worsen if unaddressed, leading to physical and mental health issues.
-Understanding the underlying causes and recognising the signs of burnout is essential to prevent and manage it effectively.
+Left unchecked, burnout doesn’t resolve on its own.
+In fact, it can worsen, leading to serious physical and mental health issues.
+Recognising its causes and signs is essential to prevent and manage burnout effectively.

 You might not know it’s happening or it might be on the horizon.
 You may be exhausted already but can’t identify precisely what it is.
 Burnout can manifest in various combinations of physical, emotional and behavioural symptoms.